The following post was updated on Jan 18th, 2023.

-Unfortunately, layoffs have been common in 2020, and have been used as an excuse to discriminate against employees that the employer wants to “get rid of” for other reasons.
+Unfortunately, layoffs becoming common in this economic climate, and have been used as an excuse to discriminate against employees that the employer wants to “get rid of” for other reasons.
 Often, these employees are older workers, who face significant bias in the workplace.
 These biases against older workers hit women and minorities hardest.

 A lot of data has been collected on this question, and the answer is clear: Age discrimination exists.

 For example, Deloitte asked 10,000 companies whether age was a “competitive advantage or disadvantage in [their] organization.”
 Over two-thirds of respondents said age was a competitive disadvantage.
-An AARP survey found that two-thirds of workers between 45 and 74 reported experiencing age-related discrimination.
+An AARP survey conducted in 2022 found that two out of three women over 50 reported experiencing age-related discrimination.

-More recently, ProPublica and the Urban Institute conducted a huge, 14-year-long study that followed a sample of 20,000 people from the time they turned 50.
-56% of the workers in the study were laid off at least once or left jobs under “such financially damaging conditions that it’s likely they were pushed out rather than choosing to go voluntarily.”
-90% of these workers never again made as much money as they did before they were terminated.
+In 2018, ProPublica and the Urban Institute conducted a huge, 14-year-long study that followed a sample of 20,000 people from the time they turned 50.
+About 56% of the workers in the study were laid off at least once or left jobs under “such financially damaging conditions that it’s likely they were pushed out rather than choosing to go voluntarily.”
+And 90% of these workers never again made as much money as they did before they were terminated.
 Only one in 10 recovered economically from losing their long-term jobs.

 Many women find themselves finally freed from negative stereotypes based on their status as mothers and caregivers—only to be hit with new stereotypes about older women.
 Women who stepped back or left the workforce to support their children are unable to reenter it.
-A study by leading economists at UC Irvine and Tulane University found “robust evidence of age discrimination in hiring against older women,” observing that many hiring managers cast aside older women’s resumes—even though they considered similar resumes from men.
+A 2017 study by leading economists at UC Irvine and Tulane University found “robust evidence of age discrimination in hiring against older women,” observing that many hiring managers cast aside older women’s resumes—even though they considered similar resumes from men.
+In 2022, Joanne McLaughlin and David Neumark study laws and policies that are in place to protect women against discrimination as they age or become disabled.
+They point out that many of these laws fail to protect aging women adequately and do not recognize the intersectionality of the discrimination experienced by this group.

 Age discrimination against older women is particularly harmful because they are more likely to live longer, more likely to be widowed, and more likely to have increased healthcare needs than men.
 Unless they are hired and retained, they are forced to rely on a patchwork and inadequate social safety net—even though they are fully capable of working.